xsiphr/StoneGate-plugin/README.md

 This project is licensed under the MIT License.

-Built with passion by Abdulrahman Agiba.
+Built with passion by Abdulrahman Agiba |xsiphr .